Piracy in the Caribbean: Other ports

 The English had established an early colony known as Virginia in 1607 and one on the island of Barbados in the West Indies in 1625, although this small settlement's people faced considerable dangers from the local Carib Indians (believed to be cannibals) for some time after its founding.
 The two early colonies needed regular imports from England, sometimes of food but primarily of woollen textiles.
 The main early exports back to England included sugar, tobacco, and tropical food.
 No large tobacco plantations or even truly organized defenses were established by the English on its Caribbean settlements at first and it would take time for England to realize just how valuable its possessions in the Caribbean could prove to be.
 Eventually, African slaves would be purchased through the Atlantic slave trade.
+The first permanent French colony in the Caribbean was Saint-Pierre, established in 1635 on the island of Martinica by Pierre Belain d'Esnambuc after it was ceded from the Spanish.
 They would work the colonies and fuel Europe's tobacco, rice and sugar supply; by 1698 England had the largest slave exports with the most efficiency in their labor in relation to any other European imperial power.
 Barbados, the first truly successful English colony in the West Indies, grew fast as the 17th century wore on and by 1698 Jamaica would be England's biggest colony to employ slave labor.
+The Spanish has ceded the western part of Hispaniola to France which named the colony of Saint-Domingue (present-day Haiti).
 Increasingly, English ships chose to use it as their primary home port in the Caribbean.
 Like Trinidad, merchants in the trans-Atlantic trade who based themselves on Barbados always paid good money for tobacco and sugar.
 Both of these commodities remained the key cash crops of this period and fueled the growth of the American Southern Colonies as well as their counterparts in the Caribbean.